ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps

-Upon completion of the preliminary map initialization, the point-polygon matching process is executed, leveraging two point clouds denoted as ($\mathbb{C}_e$ and $\mathbb{C}_v$), as well as two sets of feature points ($\mathbb{F}_c$ and $\mathbb{F}_e$).
+Based on the prior map obtained through polygon map construction, the point-polygon matching process is executed in this subsection, leveraging two point clouds denoted as ($\mathbb{C}_e$ and $\mathbb{C}_v$), as well as two sets of feature points ($\mathbb{F}_c$ and $\mathbb{F}_e$).
+In addition, the polygon map ${\cal M}_p$ with counter-clockwise polygon vertices is also used for the point-to-edge matching step.
+Note that before implementing a matching process, it is necessary to ensure that the current number of observed corner features and edge features are greater than the thresholds $\tau_c$ and $\tau_e$, respectively.

 Specifically, the polygon map form utilized in this study is actually a lightweight and accurate description of environmental occupancy information.
 Consequently, during the processes of feature matching or pose estimation, it is essential that the feature points within the current 2D scan align with or closely conform to the polygons as much as possible.

 Given the prior pose $\tilde{\mathbf{s}}_t = [\tilde{x}_t, \tilde{y}_t, \tilde{\theta}_t]$ regarding the current observation, it represents an imprecise estimation.
 Accordingly, we must formulate a cost function $\mathbf{F}(\tilde{\mathbf{s}}_t, \mathbb{F}_c, \mathbb{F}_e, \mathbb{C}_v, \mathbb{C}_e, {\cal M}_p)$ that incorporates the current features, pose hypotheses, and the prior map to accurately determine current pose where $\mathbf{s}_t^*$ is the optimal estimation of the current pose, and the cost function is represented as follows where $\mathbf{F}_{c}(\cdot)$ and $\mathbf{F}_{e}(\cdot)$ represent the matching cost functions for point-to-vertex and point-to-edge, respectively.
 It is noteworthy that this study introduces an innovative approach, transforming the matching relationship between feature points and polygons into two distinct types of matching: point-to-vertex and point-to-edge, thereby enhancing the precision and adaptability of the feature matching technique.